-The following table provides information as of December 31, 2022 regarding compensation plans under which our equity securities are authorized for issuance.
+The following table provides information as of December 31, 2023 regarding compensation plans under which our equity securities are authorized for issuance.

-Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (b) Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) Equity compensation plans approved by security holders (1) 1,580,440(2) Equity compensation plans not approved by 1 (01 155(0) 0.100 (07(4) security holders 1,621,155 (3) 9,180,697(4) Total 1,621,155 10,761,137
+Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (b) Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (c) Equity compensation plans approved by security holders (1) - 1,463,790 (2) Equity compensation plans not approved by security holders 2,093,336 (3)) 8,238,003 (4) Total 2,093,336 9,701,793

-- (1) Consists of the 2020 Employee Stock Purchase Plan. - (2) Amount represents 1,580,440 shares remaining available for future issuance under the 2020 Employee Stock Purchase Plan (of which 60,381 shares were purchased pursuant to the offering period that ended on December 31, 2022). - (3) Amount represents the sum of 1,621,155 shares of common stock subject to outstanding RSU and PSU awards under the 2019 Incentive Plan (with PSU awards reflected at "target" levels), - (4) Amount represents 9,180,697 shares remaining available for future issuance under the 2019 Incentive.
-The number of shares of our common stock initially reserved for issuance under awards granted pursuant to the 2019 Incentive Plan is equal to 11,700,000 shares.
-In no event will more than 11,700,000 shares be issued pursuant to awards under the 2019 Incentive Plan.
+- (1) Consists of the 2020 Employee Stock Purchase Plan. - (2) Amount represents 1,463,790 shares remaining available for future issuance under the 2020 Employee Stock Purchase Plan (of which 52,364 shares were purchased pursuant to the offering period that ended on December 31, 2023). - (3) Amount represents the sum of 2,093,336 shares of common stock subject to outstanding RSU and PSU awards under the 2019 Incentive Plan (with PSU awards reflected at "target" levels), - (4) Amount represents 8,238,003 shares remaining available for future issuance under the 2019 Incentive Plan.